rishiraj824/jackal/_pages/about.md

     <img src="{{ site.baseurl }}/assets/img/logo.png">
 </figure>
 {:/}
   I am a Software Developer with professional experience in **Javascript** and some well known frameworks: React, Redux, Electron, React Native and AngularJS (1.0,2.0).
-I have also worked on NodeJS, Express, Firestore, Firebase RealtimeDB, MongoDB, Python, Django, Flask, GCP Console, AWS Console**.
+I have also worked on NodeJS, Express, Firestore, Firebase RealtimeDB, MongoDB, Python, Django, Flask, GCP Console, AWS Console.

   I have contributed in Open Source Communities like [FOSSASIA](https://fossasia.org) and [Drupal](http://drupal.org).
 I have successfully completed [Google Summer of Code](https://summerofcode.withgoogle.com) and mentored students for the same.